springdo/blog-entries/event-storming.md

   2. Keep your events at a business level
 * Think you've got the whole flow mapped out?
 Then identify Happy / Sads. or Value Gotten / Missing.
 Uncovering these in the flow will identify more new ground unexplored.
 Eg Purchase complete = happy for customer but cost time etc for back end fullfilment.
 * Hold off making decisions until you've modelled enough.
 Eg seat / reservation.
 A reservation may not contain a seat but you'll only know by further modelling the system.
+* Interrupt long discussions but more importantly visualise both opinions so they can be revisted laters.

 #### Sorting the Wall (Big Picture Flavour ES)
 * Bubble sort is very inefficient.
 It’s the default behaviour for us all to use but is actually the most difficult to complete.
 Suggested Alternatives